Oranjezicht City Farm Market – Insider Guide to Visiting

 The Wednesday Market used to have fewer produce and goods stands, but it has proved so popular that it now functions the same as the weekend one.
 I’ve actually ended up with quite a few new clothes from shopping at the night market this summer!

-However, it happens at night (from 5 to 9 PM) rather than in the morning.
+However, it happens at night (from 4 to 9:30 pm) rather than in the morning.
+It also stops running during June and July.

 Vadas Bakery